Mastodon Feed Widget for Website. No-code, ActivityPub - Poper

 What is Mastodon Feed Widget: Embed ActivityPub Posts From Any Fediverse Instance?

-A Mastodon feed widget is an embeddable script that pulls public ActivityPub posts from any Fediverse instance and renders them on your website with content warnings, alt text, and boost attribution preserved.
+A Mastodon feed widget is an embeddable script that pulls public posts from one Mastodon account and renders them on your website as a styled, on-brand feed.

 Key facts